dessant/youtube-video-quality/README.md

 ## Supporting the Project

-The continued development of YouTube Video Quality is made possible thanks to the support of awesome backers.
+The continued development of Video Quality Settings for YouTube is made possible thanks to the support of awesome backers.
 If you'd like to join them, please consider contributing with [Patreon](https://armin.dev/go/patreon?pr=youtube-video-quality&src=repo),